 Reduce Reuse Recycle

-This post is going to be heavy on the photos because I had one of those rare days when the photo shoot actually worked out.
+This post is going to be heavy on the photos because I had one of those rare days when the photo shoot was on point!
 I had my sidekick/artistic director helping out with some of the propping and lighting.
 I love being mom to such a artistic and talented young lady and I’m tickled that she is in the very process of starting her own blog, just like her momma!I’m guessing you don’t just want to stare at Mini Lemon Cheesecakes all day so here’s the recipe: